anvilproject/anvil-portal/content/guides/content/example-page.md

 Many pages start with top level title or "Hero Text" like the below.

 ```
-<hero small>I am hero text and am often placed at the top of a page</hero>
+<hero>I am hero text and am often placed at the top of a page</hero>
 ```

-<hero small>I am hero text and am often placed at the top of a page</hero>
+<hero>I am hero text and am often placed at the top of a page</hero>

 # Heading One